zuazo/chef-encrypted-attributes/API.md

 ### Chef::EncryptedAttribute.update(hs [, config])

 Updates who can read the attribute.
-This is intended to be used to update to the new nodes returned by the `:client_search` or perhaps global configuration changes.
+This is intended to be used to update to the new nodes returned by `:client_search` and `:node_search` or perhaps global configuration changes.

-For example, in case new nodes are added or some are removed, and the clients returned by `:client_search` are different, this `#update` method will decrypt the attribute and encrypt it again for the new nodes (or remove the old ones).
+For example, in case new nodes are added or some are removed, and the clients returned by `:client_search` or `:node_search` are different, this `#update` method will decrypt the attribute and encrypt it again for the new nodes (or remove the old ones).

 If an update is made, the shared secrets are regenerated.